-2.1 Data & Methodology
+2.1 | Data and Methodology

-The study area extends over entire India for the period of sixty-six years from 1951-2016 targeting pre-monsoon and early monsoon season (March- July) (Figure.1).
-Daily gridded maximum temperature data were obtained from the India Meteorological Department (IMD) at a resolution of 0.5 ° latitude x 0.5 °longitude (Subash and Sikka, 2014).
-The high resolution daily gridded temperature data was originally developed by Srivastava et al. 2009 employing modified Shepard's angular distance weighting algorithm for interpolation of maximum temperature (Tmax) and minimum temperature (Tmin) data available from 395 meteorological stations into 1° spatial resolution throughout 1969 -2005.
+The study area extends over entire India for the period of 66 years from 1951 to 2016 targeting pre-monsoon and early monsoon season (March-July) (Figure 1).
+Daily gridded maximum temperature data were obtained from the India Meteorological Department (IMD) at a resolution of 0.5° latitude × 0.5° longitude (Subash and Sikka, 2014).
+The high resolution daily gridded temperature data were originally developed by Srivastava et al., 2009 employing modified Shepard's angular distance weighting algorithm for interpolation of maximum temperature (Tmax) and minimum temperature (Tmin) data available from 395 meteorological stations into 1° spatial resolution throughout 1969-2005.

-To obtain high-resolution homogenous temperature dataset for the entire study period (1951-2016) Tmax data available at 1° x 1° resolution for the period 1951-1979 was gridded to 0.5 ° x 0.5° using the bilinear interpolation method.
-HW and SHW events have been estimated at 0.5° x 0.5 resolution for each of the 1156 grid points all over India.
+To obtain high-resolution homogenous temperature dataset for the entire study period (1951-2016) Tmax data available at $1^{\circ} \times 1^{\circ}$ resolution for the period 1951-1979 was gridded to $0.5^{\circ} \times 0.5^{\circ}$ using the bilinear interpolation method.
+HW and SHW events have been estimated at $0.5^{\circ} \times 0.5$ resolution for each of the 1,156 grid points all over India.

-In the study HW and SHW events were defined according to the criteria given by IMD which is based on maximum temperature threshold anomalies i.e., departure relative to the long-term climatological mean of maximum temperature i.e., normal for each grid.
-Considering the spatial and climatological heterogeneity of the Indian region IMD has categorized the HW and SHW declaring thresholds separately for Coastal, Plains, and Hilly regions.
+In the study, HW and SHW events were defined according to the criteria given by IMD, which is based on maximum temperature threshold anomalies that are departure relative to the long-term climatological mean of maximum temperature that is normal for each grid.
+Considering the spatial and climatological heterogeneity of the Indian region IMD has categorized the HW and SHW declaring thresholds separately for coastal, plains, and hilly regions.
 The definition and criteria for HW and SHW given by IMD (2018) are as follows:

-Heat wave is considered if the maximum temperature of a station reaches at least 40°C or more for Plains, 37°C or more for coastal stations and at least 30°C or more for Hilly regions.
+Heat wave is considered if the maximum temperature of a station reaches at least 40° C or more for Plains, 37° C or more for coastal stations and at least 30° C or more for Hilly regions.
 Following criteria are used to declare heat wave (IMD, 2018):

-a) Based on Departure from Normal
+(a) Based on departure from normal

-i) Heat Wave: Departure from normal is 4.5°C to 6.4°C
+- 1. Heat wave: Departure from normal is 4.5 to 6.4° C. - 2.
+Severe heat wave: Departure from normal is $>6.4^{\circ}$ C.

-ii) Severe Heat Wave: Departure from normal is $>6.4^{\circ}C$ b) Based on Actual Maximum Temperature (for plains only)
+(b) Based on actual maximum temperature (for plains only)

-- i) Heat Wave: When actual maximum temperature $\geq 45^{\circ}C$ - ii) Severe Heat Wave: When actual maximum temperature $\geq 47^{\circ}C$
+- 1. Heat wave: When actual maximum temperature $\geq 45^{\circ}$ C. - 2.
+Severe heat wave: When actual maximum temperature $\geq 47^{\circ}$ C.

-To declare HW/SHW, the above criteria should be met in at least two stations in a Meteorological sub-division for at least two consecutive days and the HW/SHW will be declared on the second day.
+To declare HW/SHW, the above criteria should be met in at least two stations in a meteorological subdivision for at least two consecutive days and the HW/SHW will be declared on the second day.

-For the study, quality controlled maximum temperature data for 1156 grid points at a resolution of 0.5° latitude x 0.5° longitude was used for the study period 1951-2016.
-The daily mean of maximum temperature (Tmax) for each grid was obtained using 1981-2010 as the climatological normal (standard) period during March- July (1951-2016).
-To observe long term trends and variability in the occurrence of HW events and SHW events daily maximum temperature anomaly (departure) was obtained.
-The study area has been categorized as coastal region according to the coastal area information given by Centre for Coastal Zone Management and Coastal Shelter Belt, Environmental Information System (Envis, 2018) and hilly region according to hilly districts as designated under Hill Areas Development Programme/Western Ghats Development Programme (HADP/WGDP) (Planning Commission, 1997) and the remaining area was considered as a plain region.
-The criteria given by IMD for each of the hilly, coastal, and plain regions was followed to declare heat waves in the respective regions to declare heat wave, and each day after consecutive two days are considered as a heat wave event.
+For the study, quality controlled maximum temperature data for 1,156 grid points at a resolution of 0.5° latitude $\times 0.5^{\circ}$ longitude was used for the study period 1951-2016.
+The daily mean of maximum temperature (Tmax) for each grid was obtained using 1981-2010 as the climatological normal (standard) period during March-July (1951-2016).
+To observe long-term trends and variability in the occurrence of HW events and SHW events daily maximum temperature anomaly (departure) was obtained.
+The study area has been categorized as coastal region according to the coastal area information given by Centre for Coastal Zone Management and Coastal Shelter Belt, Environmental Information System (EnvIS)) and hilly region according to hilly districts as designated under Hill Areas Development Programme/ Western Ghats Development Programme (HADP/ WGDP) (Planning Commission, 1997) and the remaining area was considered a plain region.
+The criteria given by IMD for each of the hilly, coastal, and plain regions was followed to declare heat waves in the respective regions to declare heat wave, and each day after consecutive 2 days are considered a heat wave event.